Reviews, Best Prices, Comparisons, Expert Buying Guides

 1. Access Messaging Settings

-1. Open Messaging App: Launch the messaging app on your Galaxy S10.
+Open Messaging App: Access the messaging app that comes pre-loaded on your Galaxy S10 and launches it.

-2. Access Settings: Tap on the three-dot menu icon (usually located in the top-right corner) to access the messaging settings.
+Access Settings: To get to the messaging settings, click on the three-dot menu icon (generally located in the top-right corner) and go to the settings.

 2. Check Network Connection

-1. Ensure Mobile Data is Enabled: MMS requires a mobile data connection to send and receive multimedia content.
-Make sure mobile data is turned on in your device settings.
+Enable Mobile Data: A mobile data connection is required for MMS to work, that is, to send and receive contents of multimedia nature.
+So, check if the mobile data is on in your phone settings.

-1. Access APN Settings: In the messaging settings menu, locate the option for Access Point Names (APN) or Mobile Networks.
+Locate APN settings: In the menu for messaging settings, find the Access Point Names (APN) or Mobile Networks option.

-1. Navigate to MMS Settings: Within the messaging settings menu, look for options related to MMS or Multimedia Messaging.
+Go to MMS settings: In the messaging settings menu, you should find options pertaining to MMS or Multimedia Messaging.

-1. Find Message Size Limit: Look for settings related to message size or attachment size limits.
+Message Size Limit: Seek settings that are about message size or attachment size limits.

-1. Access App Settings: Go to Settings > Apps on your Galaxy S10.
+Go to the App settings: Navigate Settings > Apps on your Galaxy S10.

-3. Clear Cache and Data: Tap on “Storage” or “Storage Usage” and select “Clear Cache” followed by “Clear Data.”
-Note that this will reset the messaging app to its default settings.
+Cache and data clearance: Hit “Storage” or “Storage Usage”, then select “Clear Cache” and confirm by pressing “Clear Data.”
+Keep in mind that this will set the messaging app to its default settings.

-2. Restart: After a few seconds, press and hold the power button again to turn the device back on.
-This can help refresh network connections and resolve minor software issues.
+Reboot: After a little while, press and hold the power button again to switch the device on.
+This action can refresh the network connections and fix minor software glitches as well.

 Troubleshooting Tips